 - Sharpen the knife every so often.
 Damascus steel doesn’t require sharpening quite as often as other types of folding knives, but it does need to be sharpened sometimes.
 If it’s been a while since the last time you used it, you should sharpen the blade before using it.

-- Maintain the quality of the blade by coating it with oil.
+- Maintain the blade by coating it with oil.
 This will keep the blade from staining and protect it from corrosion.

 - Dust can build up on the blade over time, especially if it stored for extensive periods.
 You can prevent this by polishing the blade every few months.